 - Width: How much distance there is between the walls of the warding.
 This mostly affects the type and size of lock pick we should use.

-- Height: How tall the keyway is and affects the type of tensioning tool and lock pick we should consider using.
+- Height: The height of the keyway will affect the type of tensioning tool and lock pick we should consider using.

 When it comes to tight and tiny keyways, there are only two solutions: